 Fundamentals of Risk Management

-→ Definition and scope of Operational Risk → Relationship of Operational Risk to other risk types → Key components of an Operational Risk framework Case Studies
+→ Definition and scope of Operational Risk → Current industry drivers of increasing operational risk in Banks → Relationship of Operational Risk to other risk types → Key components of an Operational Risk Framework → Motivations to manage operational risk

 Management of Operational Risk